DogusTeknoloji/BatMap/README.md

 * and much more...

 # API
-Registration with static API;
+Registration with static API:
 ```csharp
 Mapper.RegisterMap<Customer, CustomerDTO>();
 ```
-or use an instance;
+or use an instance:
 ```csharp
 var mapper = new MapConfiguration(dynamicMapping: DynamicMapping.MapAndCache, preserveReferences: true);
 mapper.RegisterMap<Customer, CustomerDTO>();